Burleigh Waters

 Burleigh Waters has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely impacting the region.
-Notable initiatives include Burly Residences, ONE Burleigh, Cassowary Drive Bridge Replacement at Burleigh Waters, and Treetops North Precinct.
-The following list details projects most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 22 projects that may impact this region.
+Notable ones are Burly Residences, ONE Burleigh, Burleigh Waters - Cassowary Drive Bridge Replacement, and Treetops North Precinct.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.